 This course explores European religion, principally Western Christianity, and its broader cultural setting from the end of antiquity to the eve of the Reformation (ca. 1500).
 It examines beliefs and practices among the intellectual and social elite as well as the meaning of religion for the largely illiterate and unlearned majority of the population.
 Topics also include the role of women, religious opposition, the place of the liturgy, religious art and architecture, politics and religion, and the syncretic blend of “official” and folk religion.

 GE: Values & Culture

 This course is designed to introduce students from a variety of majors to the social and cultural history of African Americans through the framework of religious history.
 It will provide students with the opportunity to explore how African- American religious communities developed and changed in response to various struggles for freedom in black America, and how these freedom struggles transformed religious consciousness and social and political values in the United States from the beginning of the Atlantic slave trade to the present.
 The course will engage students in critical and creative thinking about the cultural, historical, and political issues that have constructed the African American religious experience and the relationships between religion, race, and society in the United States.

-RELS:2265 HARD CASES IN HEALTHCARE AT THE END OF LIFE 3 s.h.
-Cates Course Video
+RELS:2260:EXV HARD CASES HEALTHCARE AT THE BEGINNING OF LIFE Lindgren-Hansen Course Video

 GE: Diversity & Inclusion